Monash supports an active research program into Indigenous issues.

 The Centre actively pursues competitive grant funding through such bodies as the ARC.
 Community projects are a feature of the Centre’s activities.

 - The Aboriginal Visual Histories: Photographing Indigenous Australians Project (AVH Project) is an Australian Research Council-funded Discovery Project.
-The AVH project commenced in 2008 with three primary objectives: review photographs of Aboriginal people in key collections around Australia and in Europe produce a systematic history of photographing Aboriginal people from the Australian inception of the medium in 1841 ...
+The AVH project commenced in 2008 with three primary objectives: review photographs of Aboriginal people in key collections around Australia and in Europe produce a systematic history of photographing Aboriginal people from ...
 Read more

 - Aurora Native Title Internship Program The Monash Indigenous Centre at the Clayton campus holds interviews twice yearly for intake into the Aurora Native Title Internship Program.
 The program introduces students of anthropology and some social sciences (archaeology, cultural heritage, environmental management, history, human geography and sociology) to career opportunities in native title, policy, social justice and Indigenous ...
 Read more